 In popular board games like checkers or chess, the main goal is to capture pieces.
 However, this is not the case in Go.
 In Go you can win without capturing a single stone!

-During the game you have to think big and choose the move that brings maximum benefit, for example, capturing some stones or surrounding some territory.
+During the game you have to think big and choose the move that brings maximum profit, for example, capturing some stones or surrounding some territory.
 But usually building territory is a more advantageous strategy.

 Step 9.
 Sample Game and Scoring